 “There is no parking at Ravelin Sports Centre.”

 Ravelin Sports Centre has an underground car park with around 80 spaces, which includes disabled spaces, located adjacent to the basement entrance.
-If you are a public member, you will be able to park for up to an hour and thirty minutes, free of charge.
-However, if you wish to stay longer you will need to pay in order to do so.
-Any other members or visitors will have to pay in order to park in the centre due to the limited spaces.
+Parking lengths and timings will be confirmed with the opening of the Centre.
 However, we do encourage running, walking and cycling to reinforce the sustainable design that is at the heart of the new centre.

 “After purchasing a membership, I can just visit the centre and use all of the facilities included in my membership without booking.”